Zuza/zuza.github.io/_posts/2022-11-11-O-notation.md

 > I have for many years avoided the notations “O(·) w.h.p.” and “o(·) w.h.p.” on the grounds that these combine two different asymptotic notations in an ambiguous and potentially dangerous way.
 (In which order do the quantifiers really come in a formal definition?)

 I propose to formalize such statements by fixing the order in which the "sufficiently-large constant" is determined.
 Specifically, we first fix the constant that replaces $O_1$, then the one for $O_2$, and so on.
-This greatly increases the expressive power while maintaining mathematical formality.
+This greatly increases expressive power while maintaining mathematical formality.
 <div markdown="1" class="theorem">
 **Fact**: Given an algorithm for 3-SAT that always outputs in \\( n^{O_1(1)} \\) time, there exists an algorithm for solving any Hamiltonian cycle instance in \\( n^{O_2(1)} \\) time.
 </div>